 A bungalow in Dahlem houses the largest displayed collection of works by the art group, Die Brücke (The Bridge).
-About 400 paintings, thousands of drawings, watercolours and sculptures await.
 Enter the world of avant-garde artists, who stood for a completely new attitude towards life - free, unacademic, personal and passionate.
 The work and lifestyles of Die Brücke members were revolutionary at the beginning of the 20th century.
 At first meeting with mixed reactions, the group's work eventually acquired nationwide and international importance.

 Exciting and ground-breaking expressionist works in an idyllic location